420neshot/pgp-encrypt-decrypt-sftp/README.md

 ## Quick start

 Clone this repo for easy start.
-Make sure you have permissions to configure SFTP routes (you able to see SFTP tab on Dashboard in Routes section).
+Make sure you have permissions to configure SFTP routes (i.e. you're able to see SFTP tab on Dashboard in Routes section).
 If not, contact support@verygoodsecurity.com.

 #### 1. Fill in the .env file: